kkruecke/cplus-documentation/notes/arrays-multi-arrays.rst

     int *p2 = a;     // equivalent to line above.
     int *q = new int{9}; // q points to int on the heap with a value of 9

 Adding one to a pointer does not increase the pointer's address by one but rather advances the address by ``sizeof(int)`` bytes, advancing it to the next integer.
-Thus, addition is scaled based on the underlying pointed-to type..
+Thus, addition is scaled based on the underlying pointed-to type.
 In the case of ``*p1 + ```, the pointer is advanced to the next element in the array ``a[1]``, to the address ``&a[1]``.

 In fact, ``a[n]`` is equivalent to ``*(a + b)``. ``a + n``, where ``n`` is an int, advances the pointer to the n + 1 :sup:`th` element (recall C/C++ arrays use zero-base indexing).